 How to get started with unit regression tests

 Unit regression tests are created by Diffblue Cover and can currently be made for Java code.
 Diffblue Cover supplements the necessary work of creating tests for teams that are already strapped for time, allowing them to spend more of their time on the most valuable and creative aspects of their work.

 Diffblue Cover automatically writes tests for new code (e.g. a development branch) and because a new baseline test suite is created each time Diffblue Cover is run, the tests are always up-to-date without manually maintaining them.

 Unit tests don’t have to be expensive.
-Sign up for a free trial of Diffblue Cover to see how unit regression tests can efficiently improve your company’s code quality, or join one of our regular open demos to see the tool demonstrated live.
+Sign up for a free trial of Diffblue Cover to see how unit regression tests can efficiently improve your company’s code quality.
 You can also watch the latest demo video.

 To learn more about unit regression tests, check out the other blogs in this series:

 - Introducing Unit Regression Tests: A new type of test created by Diffblue Cover